-Project: Identity Sessions is a free program for regional high school teens, ages 14-18, to engage in the arts while cultivating skills for college, career, and civic life in a social and creative environment.
-Each installment of Project: Identity focuses on a specific art form and works to inspire imagination, innovation and professionalism within its young participants, fostering success in future endeavors.
-Project: Identity provides teens in our community with a needed opportunity to create a well-rounded lifestyle that includes participation in the arts and an inspired push for empowered action.
+Project: Identity is a free program for regional high school teens to engage in the arts while cultivating skills for college, career, and civic life in a social and creative environment.
+Each installment of Project: Identity focuses on a specific art form and works to inspire imagination, innovation and professionalism within its young participants, fostering success in future endeavors and empowered action.

 No prior art, music, theater, creative knowledge necessary.